clarice-wang/pcdc/README.md

 #### Choreographer Preferences CSV (`choreographer_preferences.csv`)
 Contains information about each dance and choreographer preferences:
 - Dance: Name of the dance
-- NumDancers: Maximum number of dancers needed
+- NumDancers: Maximum number of dancers needed (can be a range like "10-14" or options like "3,5")
 - Rating_5: Comma-separated list of most-wanted dancers
 - Rating_4: Comma-separated list of highly-wanted dancers
 - Rating_3: Comma-separated list of wanted dancers
 - Rating_2: Comma-separated list of acceptable dancers
 - Rating_1: Comma-separated list of least-preferred dancers

+Note: For ratings:
+- It's okay to leave some rating categories empty
+- Spaces around commas in the lists are optional
+- Dancers who are rated 1 by more than 80% of choreographers will be excluded from assignments
+- All dancers in rating lists must exist in the dancer preferences CSV

 ### 2. File Placement
 Place both CSV files in the same directory as the script: